brianboyer/brianboyer.net/_src/index.md

 - Lead as servants.
 Leadership is not control — it's support.

 ## What can I do for you?
-For the last two years, my job role has been “Product and People.”
-It’s a lot to explain, but broadly speaking, I’ve helped build and support a membership-driven news business – and professionalized the operations of a fast-growing company.
+For the last few years, I've been an independent consultant, helping news organizations by building better products and processes, usually in the interest of succeeding at membership.
+Sometimes I'm a coach, other times I get more hands-on.

-So, I'm sort of a generalist, but with areas of deep expertise.
+I'm sort of a generalist, but with areas of deep expertise.
 Here's a handful of the things that we might work on together.

 ### Build a membership-powered organization
-I’ve spent the last two years building successful membership programs for [Denverite](https://denverite.com), [Billy Penn](https://billypenn.com) and [The Incline](https://theincline.com).
+I spent two years building successful membership programs for [Denverite](https://denverite.com), [Billy Penn](https://billypenn.com) and [The Incline](https://theincline.com).
+And more recently as a consultant/coach, I've helped many other newsrooms in their membership efforts.
 It's tempting to think of this as a *technical* problem — CRMs and payment processing can be tricky — but it's really a *human* problem.
 The real challenge is that your organization must learn to act differently.

 And, crucially, *online* membership is really different from how you'd do it on, say, the radio or TV.